Writing Poetry Tips, Part One: What Can I say?

 Use Words You Know and Use!

-Look at the poem to the right by Modernist poet William Carlos Williams.
-While the poem works because of the form, (we'll discuss form in later installments), it also works because the language is very simple.
+Look at the poem below by Modernist poet William Carlos Williams.
+While the poem works because of the form, (we'll discuss form in later installments), it also works because the language is simple.
 Each word is chosen carefully and there is no colorful language.
 What if the poem read like this:

 orange and naughty,